revgrid/revgrid/etc/revgrid.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticFilterAppliedEvent(): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticGridRenderedEvent(): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticGridResizedEvent(detail: EventDetail.Resize): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticKeydownEvent(detail: EventDetail.Keyboard): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticKeyupEvent(detail: EventDetail.Keyboard): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticMouseDownEvent(event: CellEvent): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticMouseMoveEvent(event: CellEvent | undefined): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticMouseUpEvent(event: CellEvent): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticOnCellEnterEvent(cellEvent: CellEvent): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticOnCellExitEvent(cellEvent: CellEvent): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticOnColumnsChangedEvent(): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticRowSelectionChangedEvent(): boolean;
-    // (undocumented)
-    fireSyntheticSelectionChangedEvent(selectionDetail: SelectionDetail): boolean;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticTickEvent(): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration fireSyntheticTouchEndEvent(detail: EventDetail.Touch): boolean;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration